gpaux/Mediana/CaseStudy01.md

        method = "PropTest")
 {% endhighlight %}

-### Evaluation Model
+### Define an Evaluation Model

-Power evaluations are easily performed in this clinical trial example using the same evaluation model utilized in the case of a normally distributed endpoint, i.e. evaluations rely on marginal power.
+Power evaluations are easily performed in this clinical trial example using the same evaluation model utilized in the case of a normally distributed endpoint, i.e., evaluations rely on marginal power:

 {% highlight R %}
 # Evaluation model
 case.study1.evaluation.model = EvaluationModel() +